 Let's start building!

-A castle joint is typically made out of 3 equal size pieces (width, height).
-However, it can also be made of wood pieces of different sizes – the principle is the same.
+A castle joint is typically made out of 3 equal size pieces (same width, same thickness of the posts).
+However, it can also be made of wood pieces of different sizes – but the principle is the same.

-To get a clean final cut you can use a flat-top grind saw blade.
-Don’t worry if you don’t have one.
-You can use a standard table saw blade and then clean the cuts with a chisel.
+To achieve a clean final cut for a castle joint, you can use a flat-top grind saw blade.
+However, it’s not an absolute necessity.
+Even if you’re using a standard table saw blade, you can still get a neat finish by carefully cleaning up the cuts with a chisel.

 How to Cut a Castle Joint on a Table Saw